codehub-learn/lavarel-pfizer/labs/lab-6.md

 ### Step 18

 Add requests classes through Artisan to validate data sent over to the API through endpoints POST `/api/users/:user/vacations` and PUT `/users/:user/vacations/:vacation`

+### Step 19

+Create the `Department` model alongside a migration, factory and seeder.

+### Step 20

+Create the `DepartmentsController` and add endpoints to run CRUD operations for departments

+### Step 21

+Add a method to define a department's manager inside `DepartmentsController`

+### Step 22

+Add a `DepartmentsUsersController` and add endpoints for adding and removing users from departments

+### Step 23

+Ensure that there are migrations, factories and seeders for all models and relationships

+### Step 24

+Ensure that there are Requests classes protecting all the endpoints you created so far so that no-one can enter invalid data

+### Notes

+If you find it more convenient compared with Curl, feel free to use [httpie](https://httpie.io/) cli tool to test your API endpoints.